sumeet-bansal/lighthouse/README.md

       - file
 ```

 The file parser works by separating each property within a given file into a key and a value.
-It then writes each key-pair value to a MongoDB Document, which represents a single property, and attaches file metadata to the Document.
+It then writes each key-pair value to a SQLite row, which represents a single property, and attaches file metadata to the row.

 For example, a line from the `server.properties` file (environment: `RWC-Dev`, fabric: `hazelcast`, node: `common`)
 ```
 report.kibana.index=.kibananew
 ```
-is parsed into the following MongoDB Document:
+is parsed into the following SQLite row:
 ```
-"_id"       :   ObjectId("some_id"),
 "key"       :   "report.kibana.new",
 "value"     :   ".kibananew",
 "filename"  :   "server.properties",